The Naval Postgraduate School was established in 1909. Both the institution and the location of the NPS campus have evolved to meet changing times.

 The main building of the former Hotel Del Monte - now named Herrmann Hall - houses the principal administrative offices of the Naval Postgraduate School.
 The academic quadrangle was built incrementally after the school officially opened for business in 1951.
 The most recent additions include the renovation of the library (more than doubling its usable space), the new academic building - Glasgow Hall, and the new Mechanical Engineering Building.
 In 2006, a $35 million renovation of the two wings of Herrmann Hall was completed, providing 140 new Bachelor Officers’ Quarters (BOQ) rooms for the school’s international officers and their families for temporary residency while they establish themselves in permanent living facilities.
 In 2009, the year the Naval Postgraduate School celebrated its centennial anniversary, Herrmann Hall began a series of renovations and refurbishments, restoring the building’s early 20th century charm in a tribute to its historic past.

-The Navy's first wartime command at Hotel Del Monte was established in February 1943.
-Called the Del Monte Pre-Flight School, it graduated nearly 5,000 aviation cadets in 11 months before it was decommissioned in January 1944.
+The Navy's first wartime command at the new site was established in February 1943.
+The Del Monte Pre-Flight School graduated nearly 5,000 aviation cadets in 11 months before it was decommissioned in January 1944.
+(3:09)

 From top to bottom: